SaintNick1214/Project-Cortex/Documentation/03-api-reference/09-agent-management.md

 **Agent Management is optional but powerful:**

 - ✅ Start with simple string IDs (zero configuration)
-- ✅ All three layers work immediately (ACID, Vector, Memory API)
+- ✅ All layers work immediately (ACID, Vector, Facts, Graph)
 - ✅ Register when you need organization and analytics
 - ✅ Configure retention and behavior per agent
 - ✅ Search and discover agents by capabilities